Our Peer-Review Process

 Anthony P. Graesch, Connecticut College

-Anthony P. Graesch, Connecticut CollegeBoard of Governors & Academic Board, Director of Academic Programming
+Anthony P. Graesch, Connecticut CollegeBoard of Governors & Chair of Academic Board

 Anthony P. Graesch is Associate Professor of Anthropology at Connecticut College.
 His active research programs address materiality and discard behavior in contemporary societies as well as in and among ancestral houses and households of Stó:lō-Coast Salish collaborators in northwestern North America.
 At Connecticut College, Professor Graesch subscribes to the idea that undergraduates should achieve demonstrable research literacy at the time of graduation, and he regularly mentors students pursuing field- and lab-based experiential research education.